Predicting human B cell extraction origin.¶

 umap_df = get_embeddings(df, umap)

 /home/phalafail/miniconda3/envs/ML_DL/lib/python3.12/site-packages/umap/umap_.py:1952: UserWarning: n_jobs value 1 overridden to 1 by setting random_state.
-Use no seed for parallelism. warn(
+Use no seed for parallelism.

 plot_data(umap_df)